 I'm a Postdoctoral Research Fellow at Ca' Foscari University of Venice (Italy), where I'm involved in a 3-year international and multidisciplinary project called "VULNER", that is coordinated by the department of Law & Anthropology at the Max Planck Institute for Social Anthropology in Halle (Germany).
-I'm part of the team in charge of the Italian case study both for the legal/policy framework analysis and the ethnographic fieldwork in some selected areas.
+I'm part of the team in charge of the Italian case study both for the legal/policy framework analysis and the ethnographic fieldwork in Veneto and Lazio.
 The research team based in Ca' Foscari University coordinated by prof. Sabrina Marchetti.

 More in general, my research interests are:

 - international migrations and transnational networks;

 - socio-cultural implications of human rights and international laws;

 - social construction of genders and sexualities;

 - prevention and contrast of SGBV (sexual and gender-based violence);